MSREnable/SightSign/README.md

 # Accessibility Notes

 This application was designed to be accessible in a variety of ways.
-For full details, please review the [accessibility.md](docs/Accessibility.md)
+For full details, please review the [accessibility.md](docs/Accessibility.md).

+# Privacy

+Information regarding privacy can be found in the [privacy.txt](docs/privacy.txt).

 ---